 Successfully defended a claim for $43 million in damages arising out of alleged construction defects in a pipeline project.
 Plaintiff Enterprise Products Operating LLC experienced severe damage on recently constructed pipelines and claimed that Mustang and another co-defendant who constructed the pipelines were responsible.
 After a series of hearings in which the Court struck over eleven of Enterprise’s experts, and after the firm filed a spoliation motion seeking dismissal of all claims, the case settled for a confidential amount.

-Currently defending Riverstone and certain of its portfolio companies in defense of a lawsuit arising out of a gas purchase agreement.
-Plaintiff Southwest Energy has asserted claims for breach of contract, tortious interference, defamation, business disparagement, and misappropriation of trade secrets relating to the gas supply contract.
-Discovery is ongoing and the case is set for trial in May 2017.
+Represented Riverstone and certain of its portfolio companies in defense of a lawsuit arising out of a gas purchase agreement.
+Plaintiff Southwest Energy asserted claims for breach of contract, tortious interference, defamation, business disparagement, and misappropriation of trade secrets relating to the gas supply contract.
+The case settled while summary judgment motions were pending.